nmathewson/walking-onions-wip/specs/03-voting-and-authorities.md

     compression should make the bandwidth impact of this addition negligible.)

-For computing ENDIVEs, the principle changes in voting are:
+For computing ENDIVEs, the principal changes in voting are:

   * The consensus outputs for most voteable objects are specified in a way that does not require the authorities to understand their